Disobey Stop Sign

 What is a Disobey Stop Sign Ticket in Ontario?

 In Ontario, a disobey stop sign ticket is issued when a driver fails to bring their vehicle to a complete stop at a stop sign.
-According to the Highway Traffic Act, drivers must stop fully before the white line, the crosswalk, or, if neither is present, as close as safely possible to the intersection.
+According to section 136(1) of the Highway Traffic Act, drivers must stop fully before the white line, the crosswalk, or, if neither is present, as close as safely possible to the intersection.
 Even a brief “rolling stop,” where the wheels don’t come to a full halt, is considered an offence.

 Failing to stop completely is often captured by police observation or dashcam footage, and such evidence can be used in court.
 Many drivers underestimate how strict this rule is—what feels like a momentary slowdown may legally qualify as a full violation.
 Understanding the technical definition of a complete stop is essential when preparing your defence, as this detail can often determine the outcome of your case.